AutomatedArchitecture/sirenofshame-uwp/readme.md

 on a PC rather than a Raspberry Pi.
 This project can be used in conjunction with SirenOfShame.Uwp.Web for testing the admin portal without deploying to a Raspberry Pi.

+#### SirenOfShame.Uwp.Ui

+Displays build information for a projector or touch display.
+Receives data from SirenOfShame.Uwp.Background.

 #### SirenOfShame.Uwp.Watcher